marcosvm13/blog/_posts/q-for-functional-programmers.md

 At first sight, we could infer that `x$y-z` interprets the subtraction before the casting due to `-` having a higher precedence.
 But this is not the case.
-In fact, no operator has higher precedende than another, since q will always interpret expressions from right to left.
+In fact, no q operator has higher precedende than another, since it will always interpret expressions from right to left.
 For instance, `2*3+1` returns `8`.
-If you combine this right-biased way of interpretating with the fact that it is possible to introduce variable names at any point of an expression, you can find yourself spending a non-negligible amount of time trying to understand why the following expression does return `4`:
+If you combine this right-biased interpretation with the fact that it is possible to introduce variable names at any point of an expression, you can find yourself spending a non-negligible amount of time trying to understand why the following expression does return `4`:
 ```q